Van-dwelling: United States

 In the US, individuals who lack a permanent address and stable living situation, including vandwellers, are technically considered "homeless".
 A 2018 study found that approximately 25% of homeless people in Seattle were living in a vehicle.
 Of the 60,000 homeless people in Los Angeles in 2019, approximately 25% were reportedly living in a vehicle.
 However, a 2020 study found that this number was in reality closer to 50%.

 Many municipalities have laws prohibiting overnight parking and/or sleeping in vehicles.
 In Los Angeles, living in a vehicle is prohibited on most streets.
 The city has municipal codes regarding times and places where someone is authorized to live in a vehicle.
-Non-profit organizations in a number of California cities sponsor "safe parking" intitiatives, which offer limited facilities and some security in designated Safe Parking lots.
+Non-profit organizations in a number of California cities sponsor "safe parking" initiatives, which offer limited facilities and some security in designated Safe Parking lots.
 Some vandwellers have parked in Walmart and Cracker Barrel parking lots.
 In the Western United States, the Bureau of Land Management allows vandwellers and other campers to remain in many areas of their vast administration for up to 14 days at a time.

 Lifestyle

-The vandwelling lifestyle can allow for significant autonomy and a lower cost of living than having a mortgage or lease as in a more traditional living arrangement.
+The vandwelling lifestyle can allow for significant autonomy and a lower cost of living than having a mortgage or lease as in a more traditional living arrangement, but it can also be expensive and limiting compared to living in an ordinary building.
 Assuming they have the means, vandwellers are free to travel as much or little as they would like.
 Some vandwellers choose to remain in one general area, and work full-time or attend school while living in their vehicles.
 Others travel full-time while working remotely via the Internet or finding seasonal or short-term employment opportunities in various locations.

 Since vandwelling consists of living in a vehicle with a footprint no larger than a parking space, there is usually little to no space for bathing or doing laundry.
 Some vandwellers in the US use gym memberships to access showers.